 I’m in front of my poster, “Dear Prime Minister, Please stop blacklisting our environmental messengers!”
 I’m holding one of the documents obtained through the Access to Information Request.
 See the highlights here.

 CBC News in Ottawa showed up to interview me and Colin Mutchler.

 Ottawa Metro News interviewing me.
 I’m wearing my “Who’s the idiot who blacklisted Franke James?” button.
 See my Blacklisting Party for the matching poster.

 Brian Lilley, Host of Byline promised not to edit my comments at all.
 I think he kept his word.
 Watch the interview.

 I’m in front of “Dear Prime Minister: Alice in Hell: The Dirtiest Oil on Earth” from my 2008 Dear Prime Minister visual essay.
 I’m holding one of the documents obtained through the Access to Information Request.

 Close-up of Max Power, one of the film students from Montreal working on a TV documentary about arts censorship.

-Max and I in front of the Flamingo from my 2009 Fat Cat Canada’s Giant Litter Box visual essay.
+With Max in front of the Flamingo from my 2009 Fat Cat Canada’s Giant Litter Box visual essay.

-The six posters were on Bank Street, about a block of Parliament Hill.
+The six posters were on Bank Street, about a block from Parliament Hill.
 Thanks to Pattison Media for the great placement!